yibocat/axisfuzzy/doc/extension/extension_en.md

 - Core Functions: `call_extension(func_name, obj, *args, **kwargs)`: Directly calls an extension function by name and object `mtype` from the registry.

 ### 6. Initialization (`apply_extensions`)
-- File: `__init__.py` (in `fuzzlab.extension` and `fuzzlab` root)
+- File: `__init__.py` (in `axisfuzzy.extension` and `axisfuzzy` root)
 - Role: This is the entry point to activate the entire extension system.
-- Operational Mechanism: When the FuzzLab library is imported (via the `apply_extensions()` call in `fuzzlab/__init__.py`), the `apply_extensions()` function is executed.
+- Operational Mechanism: When the AxisFuzzy library is imported (via the `apply_extensions()` call in `axisfuzzy/__init__.py`), the `apply_extensions()` function is executed.
 It obtains the `ExtensionInjector` instance and calls its `inject_all()` method, thereby completing the dynamic injection of all registered functions.

 ## 2. Core Philosophy
-The overall philosophy of the FuzzLab extension system can be summarized as: "Registration - Dispatch - Injection".
+The overall philosophy of the AxisFuzzy extension system can be summarized as: "Registration - Dispatch - Injection".
 Registration – Dispatch – Injection now also covers attribute-style access for computed metrics.

-- Registration: Developers use the simple `@extension` decorator to declare a function as a FuzzLab extension, specifying its name, applicable `mtype`, and injection method.
+- Registration: Developers use the simple `@extension` decorator to declare a function as a AxisFuzzy extension, specifying its name, applicable `mtype`, and injection method.
 This information is stored in the `ExtensionRegistry`.
 - Dispatching: When a user calls an extension function (either as an instance method or a top-level function), the actual execution is handled by a proxy function created by the `ExtensionDispatcher`.
 This proxy function intelligently looks up and invokes the most appropriate concrete implementation from the `ExtensionRegistry` based on the `mtype` of the calling object.
-- Injection: During FuzzLab library loading, the `ExtensionInjector` dynamically binds these proxy functions to the `Fuzznum` and `Fuzzarray` classes, or as top-level functions in the `fuzzlab` module.
+- Injection: During AxisFuzzy library loading, the `ExtensionInjector` dynamically binds these proxy functions to the `Fuzznum` and `Fuzzarray` classes, or as top-level functions in the `axisfuzzy` module.
 This allows users to call these extension functions just like regular methods or functions, without needing to understand the underlying `mtype` dispatch logic.

 This design offers several significant advantages: